Denver Museum of Nature and Science: History

 In 1868, Edwin Carter moved into a tiny cabin in Breckenridge, Colorado, to pursue his passion, the scientific study of the birds and mammals of the Rocky Mountains.
 Almost single-handedly, Carter assembled one of the most complete collections of Colorado fauna then in existence.

 Word of Carter's collection spread and, in 1892, a group of prominent Denver citizens declared their interest in moving his collection to the capital city for all to see.
 Carter offered to sell the entire collection for $10,000.
 The founders also secured a collection of butterflies and moths, and a collection of crystallized gold.

 Together, these three collections formed the nucleus of what would become the Colorado Museum of Natural History, officially incorporated on December 6, 1900.
 After years of preparation and construction, the Colorado Museum of Natural History finally opened to the public on July 1, 1908.
 John F. Campion, the first president of the board, said in his dedication address, "A museum of natural history is never finished".
 The first director was hired and quickly recruited staff to build more exhibits and create public programs.
 By 1918, another wing had opened and research efforts were well underway.

 In 1927, a team led by the Colorado Museum discovered two stone projectile points embedded in an extinct species of bison, in Folsom, New Mexico.
 These Folsom points demonstrated that humans had lived in North America more than 10,000 years ago, hundreds of years earlier than previously believed.

 The city of Denver increased its funding for the museum, leading to a name change to Denver Museum of Natural History in 1948.
 The name was changed again in 2000 to the present Denver Museum of Nature and Science, reflecting the institution's wider focus.

 The museum is partially funded by the Scientific and Cultural Facilities District (SCFD), which was created by area voters in 1988.
 It has also attracted large donations from benefactors, such as Morgridge Family Foundation led by philanthropist Carrie Morgridge, which gave $8 million to the museum in 2010, described as being the largest single gift since its founding.

+On July 9, 2025, the museum reported that they had a core sample dug up from the parking lot, in order to assess the possibility of utilizing geothermal heating.
+To the surprise of the museum staff, the sample contained a fragment of a dinosaur fossil 763 feet (233 meters) below the surface.
+Though unable to identify the species, the staff believe it to be a vertebra of a herbivorous ornithopod.
+The institution's geology curator wanted to dig up the parking lot to excavate it, but was not allowed to.